Alex-Reich/castle-grimtol/readme.md

   -Remote Garage Door Opener: found in bedroom, opens garage door.
   -Deoderant: found in bathroom. use anywhere.
 Player applies deoderant.
   -Toothpaste & toothbrush: use in bathroom.
 Player brushes teeth.
   -Orange Juice: found in kitchen.
-If drank after brushing teeth player loses 1 health.
+Player drinks OJ.
   -Taco Bell Doritos Locos Taco: found in car. use anywhere.
-Player gains 1 health, then later loses 5 health.
+Player gets sick and loses the game.
   -Cell Phone: found in bedroom. use anywhere.
 Tells current time, 5 missed calls, 6 unread messages.
 All mention you needing to be somewhere fast!
 Player puts phone away after using.

 Start: